ahts4962/nav-link-header/README.md

 ## Other features

-- Display links to page previews.
+- Display links in page previews.
 - Wikilinks and markdown format links are supported.
 - Create a new periodic note by clicking the link if it doesn't exist.